spectrumzero/nvimforzero/README.md

-# 💤 LazyVim
+# 🌙 NVIMforZERO

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+🚕🚕🚕Sometimes configuration is too tricky for me to deal with, but once I configure these coding tools successfully, including neovim, I would feel a great ammount of happiness and be eager to practice more.